sftcd/etm/etm.md

 from simlple fraud, to credential theft, surveillance and contributing to DDoS attacks.
 This is not intended to be a comprehensive nor complete survey, but to motivate us to consider deliberate adversarial behaviour by applicaions.

-Finally, we note that while we have these examples of deliberate adversarial behaviour, there are also many example of applciations deveopers doing their best to protect the security and privacy of their users or customers.
+Finally, we note that while we have these examples of deliberate adversarial behaviour, there are also many examples of applciation developers doing their best to protect the security and privacy of their users or customers.
+That's just the same as the case today where we need to consider in-network actors as potential adversaries despite the many examples of network operators who do act primarily in the best interests of their users.

 ## Malware in curated application stores

-Despite the best efforts of curators, so-called AppStores have frequently been (ab)used to distribute malware of many kinds and one recent study [@?curated] claims that simple obfuscation enables malware to avoid detection.
+Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study [@?curated] claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
 Given the scale of these deployments, even a small percentage of malware-infected applictions can affect a huge numbers of people.